Staff & Board

 Jesse Simpson, Government Relations and Policy Manager

 As the Government Relations and Policy Manager, Jesse engages with public officials to inform and inspire action in concert with HDC’s Annual Advocacy Agenda, while working to foster strategic relationships with HDC members, community, and cross-sector partners.
 Previously, Jesse worked as a Policy Analyst and Executive Assistant to the CEO for Bellwether Housing.
 At Bellwether, Jesse directly supported the CEO and board, kept the organization apprised of ongoing policy issues, and coordinated Bellwether’s advocacy work on funding for resident services and rental assistance, revenue to support affordable housing, and zoning reform to allow more homes to be built in more areas.
 Jesse grew up in Seattle and attended Lewis and Clark College, majoring in environmental studies with a focus on urban planning, transit-oriented development, and gentrification.
 After moving back to Seattle, he worked as an Associate Analyst for Greenfield Advisors, helping sue companies over environmental contamination, mortgage fraud, and Fair Housing violations.
-Contact.
+Contact

-Loren Tierney, Member Services Director
+Loren Tierney, Deputy Director

 Dani Turk, Membership, Programs, and Equity Manager